agmcfarland/r_phylogenetics_worshop/README.md

 Special thanks to [Colby Witherup Wood](https://github.com/aGitHasNoName) for their assistance

 G Yu.
 Using ggtree to visualize data on tree-like structures.
 Current Protocols in Bioinformatics, 2020, 69:e96. doi: 10.1002/cpbi.96.

+Paradis E, Schliep K (2019). “ape 5.0: an environment for modern phylogenetics and evolutionary analyses in R.” Bioinformatics, 35, 526-528.

 G Yu*, TTY Lam, H Zhu, Y Guan*.
 Two methods for mapping and visualizing associated data on phylogeny using ggtree.
 Molecular Biology and Evolution, 2018, 35(2):3041-3043. doi: 10.1093/molbev/msy194.